work-capital/docker-grav/README.md

 ## Overview ##

-Basic Dockerfile based on  php:5-apache & grav 1.1.3 with admin panel
+Basic Dockerfile based on  php:7-apache & grav with admin panel

 ## Changelog ##

+* 20161030 : Upgrade to Grav 1.1.8
 * 20160817 : Upgrade to Grav 1.1.3
 * 20160405 : Upgrade to PHP:7-apache
 * 20160317 : Initial release